TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.hdinsight/compactionqrecommendation-public.md

   "version": 2.0,
   "learnMoreLink": "https://docs.microsoft.com/azure/hdinsight/hbase/apache-hbase-advisor",
-  "description": "Consider increasing your compaction threads for compactions to complete faster", "longDescription": "The compaction queue in your region servers are more than 2000.
-This suggests that more data is waiting to be compacted.", "potentialBenefits": "Faster compactions would ensure that the reads are faster in case there are multiple versions of the data.", "actions": [
+  "description": "Consider increasing your compaction threads for compactions to complete faster", "longDescription": "The compaction queue in your region servers are more than 2000 suggesting that more data requires compaction.
+Slower compactions can impact read performance as the number of files to read are more.
+More files without compaction can also impact the heap usage related to how files interact with Azure file system.", "potentialBenefits": "Faster compactions would ensure faster reads and less heap usage.", "actions": [
     {
       "actionId": "d64e27e8-3b25-444e-9a81-feddf8937aad",